-The committee recommendation to the Council for this report (as detailed below) was resolved by the Capital Works Committee at its meeting held on 4 February 2014.
+The committee recommendation to the Council for Report CJ025-02/14 (as detailed below) was resolved by the Capital Works Committee at its meeting held on 4 February 2014.

 The committee recommendation is the same as recommended by City officers.